The streets and alleyways in Venice have different names than in most of the rest of Italy.

 Piazzale is a large open square.
 The fascist regime demolished an entire corner of the city and made a bus terminal and parking houses, because in their view Venice should modernise.
 That area is the Piazzale Roma.

 Via is the normal word for a minor or secondary roads in Italian, and there is only one in Venice.
-The Via Garibaldi was once a major canal, the Rio di Castello.
+The Via Garibaldi in the sestiere Castello was once a major canal, the Rio di Castello.
 The Austrian rulers of Venice decide to cover it up and create a wide road with outdoor cafés like in Vienna.
 Until 1866 it was called Via Eugenia after an Austrian prince.